 Tracy Bouwens, Director

 Tracy Bouwens grew up in Nebraska and graduated from Nebraska Wesleyan University.
 After being a stay at home mom for 12 years, Tracy and her husband, Shawn opened their first Scooter’s Coffee location in Omaha, Nebraska in 2004.
 In 2005, they moved their family to Kansas City to expand the Scooter’s Coffee brand as Area Developers.
 In 2010, Tracy joined the Scooter’s corporate team where she directly oversaw the operations of 29 corporately owned locations and was over the development of operational and training systems to support the Scooter’s franchise system.
-For the past several years, Tracy has led the team at Freedom Enterprises to become the largest franchisee in the Scooter’s Coffee system, with 43 operating locations and 500+ employees.
+For the past several years, Tracy has led the team at Freedom Enterprises to become the largest franchisee in the Scooter’s Coffee system, with over 50 operating locations and 500+ employees.
 Additionally, along with her husband and daughter, Tracy founded Culaccino Coffee Company, where they operate Scooter’s Coffee franchises with the goal of donating proceeds from those stores to help with the fight against human trafficking.
 Tracy and Shawn continue to reside in the Kansas City area and have three children and four grandchildren.

 Keith Dunkin, Director

 Keith Dunkin is a nationally renowned multifamily real estate and technology expert.
 He is the co-founder of WayMaker; a value add multifamily real estate fund dedicated to transforming communities by leveraging innovative technology, and community enabled value add strategies to increase asset values with limited to no execution risk.
 Since 2004 he has also been serving as Senior Vice President Asset Optimization at Real Page.
 RealPage is a publicly held global leader in software and data analytics for rental real estate, leveraged across 18M units globally with $1B+ in revenue.